Photo Essay: Troop project for office buildings at Fort McCoy’s LSA Liberty, Part I

-Completed work on a troop project is shown in June, July and August 2022 to build office buildings at Logistical Support Area Liberty on North Post at Fort McCoy, Wis.
+Completed work on a troop project is shown Aug.
+17, 2022, to build office buildings at Logistical Support Area Liberty on North Post at Fort McCoy, Wis.

 Many Army engineer units have worked on the troop project in 2022 at Fort McCoy.